pelme/htpy/docs/faq.md

 ## What kind of black magic makes `from htpy import whatever_element` work?

 htpy uses the [module level `__getattr__`](https://docs.python.org/3/reference/datamodel.html#customizing-module-attribute-access).
 It was [introduced in Python 3.7](https://docs.python.org/3/whatsnew/3.7.html#pep-562-customization-of-access-to-module-attributes).
 It allows [creating `Element` instances](https://github.com/pelme/htpy/blob/855a2a6648ce955be9730fe030a97930df42930a/htpy/__init__.py#L146-L147) for any elements that are imported.

+## Why does htpy not provide HTML like tag syntax with angel brackets like pyxl and JSX?

+htpy must be compatible with standard Python code formatters, editors and static type checkers.
+Unfortunately, it is not possible to support those workflows with a custom syntax without a massive effort to change those tools to support that syntax.